Goldstone (film): Plot

-Josh goes to the local bar/brothel, where the Asian girls are being kept.
+Josh goes to the local bar/brothel, where the Asian girls are being kept by the madam, Mrs. Lao.
 He befriends a prostitute called Mei and tells her to contact him if she needs help.

 Tommy visits Josh, and confesses to killing Jimmy; he tells Josh about the corrupt activities of Maureen, Johnny, and the thugs who work as hitmen for Furnace Creek.
 Jay consults the man who found the passport and explores the area where it was found.
 There he finds a skeleton he assumes are the remains of the woman he was assigned to find.